L3DEVIL/VphonegagaInject/README.md

 **main.cpp**

 In this file, you will mostly use it to edit features, credits, icon, and implement your code for KittyMemory or MS Hooking.

+- EnableSounds: Change to false if you don't want it to play sounds

 - Title: Big text